Pablo-Balbo/Curso---QA---RadiumRocket---Week-9/readme.md

 Export functions from testFunctions.js;
 Import helper functions in register.js and login.js;
 The submit event sends the data entered to a div below the form, but when this button is pressed again, the data is entered again, accumulating to the previous ones instead of replacing them.
+I add a "<br/>" tag to add a newline. '\n' did not work on the code.
+IS THAT RIGHT? -->